AdobeDocs/adobe-io-runtime/src/pages/support/faq.md

 **Which languages are supported in I/O Runtime?**
 For now, Adobe I/O Runtime only supports Node.js.
 We might add support for other languages in the future.

-### Node version 14 - Default Image
+### Node version 18 - Default Image
-The NPM modules available with this image can be found [here](../guides/reference/runtimes.md#nodejs-v14).
+The NPM modules available with this image can be found [here](../guides/reference/runtimes.md#nodejs-v18).

 We encourage you to always update your actions to the latest version in order to take advantage of pre-warm containters feature.

 ### Older Versions
-When a new Node version is added to the system, the [old versions](../guides/reference/runtimes.md) are still available.
+When a new Node version is added to the system, the old versions are still available.
 This means that your actions will still work.
-We encourage you to always update your actions to the latest version in order to take advantage of pre-warm containers feature.
+However, you won't be able to create new actions with these versions.
+We encourage you to always update your actions to the latest version in order to take advantage of the pre-warm containers feature.

 ## Networking
 **Are there any restrictions when it comes to ports and outbound connections?**